SS America (1939): Chandris line career (1964–1978)

-America was sold to the Greek-owned Chandris Group on 16 November 1964.
+America was sold to the Greek-owned Chandris Group on November 16, 1964.
 At twenty-four, she was getting older and facing competition from both newer, faster ships and long-range, even non-stop, air travel.
 The postwar emigrant run from Europe to Australia had become a lucrative market for passenger ships unable to court the luxury trade.

 America, now renamed Australis (meaning "Australia", following the naming convention of Chandris liners), was refitted extensively.
 Some 350 additional cabins were installed and many existing cabins were given extra berths, increasing the passenger capacity from fewer than 1,200 to 2,258.

+The Australis, in Athens in 1967.

-Her maiden voyage was from Southampton on 21 August 1965 to Australia and New Zealand via Piraeus and Suez, returning to Southampton via the Pacific and Panama and Miami.
+Her maiden voyage was from Southampton on August 21, 1965, to Australia and New Zealand via Piraeus and Suez, returning to Southampton via the Pacific and Panama and Miami.
 Thereafter she sailed regularly from Southampton, occasionally Rotterdam, on this round-the-world route.
 On the closure of the Suez Canal in 1967, Piraeus was dropped as a port-of-call and she sailed southbound via Cape Town.

-On 22 October 1970, fire broke out in the galley, causing the air-conditioning supply units and exhaust systems to be cut off from the bridge and "B" deck port about 3:45 a.m.
+On October 22, 1970, a fire broke out in the galley, causing the air-conditioning supply units and exhaust systems to be cut off from the bridge and "B" deck port about 3:45 a.m.
 It was extinguished the following day, but the voyage was delayed due to repair work.

-On 11 July 1974, Australis was involved in a minor collision with the Australian aircraft carrier while in Sydney Harbour.
+On July 11, 1974, Australis was involved in a minor collision with the Australian aircraft carrier while in Sydney Harbour.
 Both ships were slightly damaged, but there were no casualties.

-It was the last liner providing a regular service to Australia and New Zealand from Southampton until its final voyage, which left on 18 November 1977.
-After arriving at Auckland, she was laid up at Timaru on 23 December 1977.
+It was the last liner providing a regular service to Australia and New Zealand from Southampton until its final voyage, which left on November 18, 1977.
+After arriving at Auckland, she was laid up at Timaru on December 23, 1977.
 Ultimately, rising fuel costs, aging infrastructure, and the creation of long-range jetliners caused Chandris to pull Australis off the Australian run in 1978.

 Australis features briefly in a 1975 episode of The Sweeney, a British police drama.
 The episode is entitled "Thin Ice" and features a criminal fleeing the country on the ship.